finn-no/maven-deploy/README.md

 ## Contributing
 If you have ideas how to improve this (or other things), please contribute :D

-Haven't really settled on if it's a good idea to follow the Maven-way with target/project-name.
-Using a config with a list of globs to find resources to add to the package could be more node-ish, but then you'd need some sort of mapping if you want a different layout.

 ## Package war/jar
-It expects output from the project to be in target/{finalName} directory.
-It zips the content and outputs it to target/{finalName}.{type}
+It expects output from the project to be in dist/ directory.
+It zips the content and outputs it to dist/{finalName}.{type}
 Usage: `maven.package( [callback] )`

 Example: